It’s been two years since a pair of tragedies hit Malaysia Airlines, which was already bleeding money.

 Malaysia Airlines’ Turnaround CEO

-Mueller’s reason for shrinking the size of the business was that if an unprofitable airline is growing, it just meant that its losses are growing.
+Mueller’s reason for shrinking the size of the business was that if an unprofitable airline is growing, it just means losses are growing.
 He knew right away that expansion could only happen once Malaysia Airlines was performing well.

 A Better Quality Airline